 - 2 percent: eating or drinking while driving

 - Less that 2 percent: pets, operation of vehicle controls (heater, a/c, radio), and smoking

 Distracted Driving Accident Victims Often Qualify for Injury Compensation

 Oregon car accident attorneys see the results of distracted driving accidents on a daily basis.
-Representing car accident victims in personal injury claims, insurance claims, and wrongful death claims, Shulman DuBois LLC is a law firm that truly cares about clients and works hard to see that injury victims are appropriately compensated.
+Representing car accident victims in personal injury claims, insurance claims, and wrongful death claims, DuBois Law Group is a law firm that truly cares about clients and works hard to see that injury victims are appropriately compensated.
 Often eligible for a variety of compensation, car accident victims who are injured in an accident through no fault of their own may be entitled to receive reimbursement for medical expenses, property damage, lost wages, and pain and suffering.